openwebnet/openwebnet-android/CONTRIBUTING.md

 # How to Contribute

 Thanks for your interest in contributing with this project!

-If you have anything you'd like to contribute, please submit an issue with a label (bug/enhancement/question) describing your proposed change before writing it.
+If you have anything you'd like to contribute, please submit an issue with a label starting with \[bug|enhancement|question\] describing your proposed change before writing it.

 ## Workflow